espressif/esp-modbus/docs/en/overview_messaging_and_mapping.rst

   * - DCBA
     - Little endian (Low order byte first)

-The extended data types are used to define all possible combinations of groupped values are represented below and correspond to ``param_type`` field of the data dictionary as described in the table below:
+The extended data types are used to define all possible combinations of grouped values are represented below and correspond to ``param_type`` field of the data dictionary as described in the table below:

 .. list-table:: Table 3 Modbus extended data types of characteristics
   :widths: 6 28 10